Vietnam.vn - Nền tảng quảng bá Việt Nam

 VnExpressVnExpress14/03/2024

-Newcomers to Shanghai may be surprised by the large clothes drying racks jutting out from high-rise apartment buildings, especially in older apartment complexes.
+Newcomers to Shanghai may be surprised by the large clothes drying racks protruding from high-rise apartment buildings, especially in older residential complexes.

-But in the eyes of the people here, these drying racks are like colorful flags fluttering in the wind.
+But in the eyes of the locals, these drying racks resemble colorful flags fluttering in the wind.

-A clothes drying rack in Shanghai is usually a rectangular frame fixed to the wall, about 3 x 2 meters in size, extending from a balcony or window.
+Clothes drying racks in Shanghai are typically rectangular frames fixed to the wall, measuring approximately 3x2 meters, extending from balconies or windows.
 After washing, clothes are arranged on long poles and carefully hung on the frame.
-Each bamboo or steel pole is long enough to dry 3-4 bed sheets at a time.
+Each bamboo or steel pole is long enough to dry 3-4 bedsheets at a time.

-These drying racks are popular because people think they are more effective than clothes dryers and save electricity.
+These drying racks are popular because people believe they are more efficient than clothes dryers and save electricity.

-A clothes drying rack in an old apartment building in Shanghai in early February 2024.
+Clothes drying rack in an old apartment building in Shanghai, early February 2024.
 Photo: Wang Gang/VCG

-On sunny days, the sight of clothes drying in layers can inspire many artists.
-But on the other hand, privacy will no longer exist when people are willing to dry all their clothes, including underwear, on the street.
+On sunny days, the sight of clothes drying in layers can inspire many artists and writers.
+But from another perspective, privacy is lost when people are willing to expose all their clothes, including underwear, to the street.

-This may be one reason why Shanghai authorities believe that clothes drying racks are unsightly and negatively impact the city’s image.
-In 2010, officials announced a ban on people hanging clothes on windows on main roads.
-But for locals, this habit should be considered an “intangible cultural heritage” that cannot be eliminated.
+This may be one reason why the Shanghai authorities believe that clothes drying racks are unsightly and negatively impact the city's image.
+In 2010, officials announced a ban on people hanging clothes in windows on main streets.
+But for locals, this habit should be considered an "intangible cultural heritage" that cannot be eradicated.

 Two people chat while drying clothes in Shanghai, April 2022.
 Photo: VCG